Jessica Kingsley Publishers

-Jessica Kingsley Publishers (JKP) is an independent, multinational publishing house headquartered in London, and founded in 1987 by Jessica Kingsley.
+Jessica Kingsley Publishers (JKP) is a multinational publishing house headquartered in London.
+It was founded as an independent publisher in 1987 by Jessica Kingsley.
+Since 2017, JKP operates as an imprint of John Murray Press.

 History

 Early on JKP published books pertaining to the social sciences and behavioural sciences, with special attention to art therapy and autism spectrum disorders, respectively.
-In 2022, the company is described as a "leading publisher in the field of manual therapies and movement".
+In 2022, the company was described as a "leading publisher in the field of manual therapies and movement".

 In 2004, the company opened an American office in Philadelphia.
 In 2017, Hachette UK acquired JKP, and folded the company into John Murray Press.
+At the same time, Jessica Kingsley announced her intention to retire.
 In 2022, JKP acquired the Scottish publishing company Handspring, known for educational and reference book press.

 Awards

 In 2007, at the first year of the Independent Publishers Awards, JKP won the van Tulleken Publisher of the Year Award for "encapsulating the very best of independent publishing in the UK" and also the Taylor Wessing Academic & Professional Publisher of the Year award.